Elephant1214/WaylandIconFix/README.md

 # WaylandIconFix
-Stops the game from trying to set an icon while running on Wayland
+A simple mod to stop the game from trying to set an icon while running on Wayland